The Registration of Recognized Arms

 The Registration of New Arms

 Numerous individuals have no coat of arms of their own and desire the College's assistance in the creation of a pleasing and meaningful design which is technically correct.
 Following one's application, the College's President assigns a representative to work with the applicant to develop a coat of arms.
 When the design has been completed and agreed upon, the applicant assumes the arms for his own use and for the use of his descendants.
 Then the College duly registers his coat of arms and announces the registration in its publication - The Armiger's News.
-Further, it will be listed in the roughly-annual journal The Heraldic Register of America.
+Further, it will be listed in the comprehensive index found on this website.

 The assumption and registration of arms thus described is a most ancient, honorable and legitimate practice.
 The earliest recorded heraldic arms were assumed during the Medieval period.
 Later when offices of arms were created, these arms were duly recognized and recorded.
 New coats of arms continue to be legitimately created by registration, grant, and certification, both by ancient and modern offices of arms throughout the nations of the Western World.
 In fact, more new coats of arms are rightfully registered, granted and certified today than at any previous period in history.